Political journalism: Supporters and opponents

 According to the University of Nebraska-Lincoln College of Journalism and Mass Communications, civic journalism is a polarizing philosophy and has a collection of opponents as well.
 Such opponents of civic journalism find it to be risky and ineffective.
 They also find the practice to bring about conflicts of interest and believe that it necessitates involvement in public affairs deemed to be unethical.
-John Bender, assistant professor of new editorial at the University of Nebraska-Lincoln, claimed that journalists who are the most esteemed and high regarded play active roles in helping their community thrive.
+John Bender, assistant professor of new editorial at the University of Nebraska-Lincoln, claimed that journalists who are the most esteemed and highly regarded play active roles in helping their community thrive.
 That practice would be an example of how civic journalism is indeed beneficial for the future of democracy as proponents believe.

 The University of Washington also delves into the world of political journalism with the article entitled "Where Media and Politics Meet".
 This takes a long hard look at the currently political climate, and how exactly the media can play a positive role in that climate.

 Rhetoric in political journalism has been gaining popularity since the 60s, and has become more of an artform than anything since then.
-Many titans have leapt across the industry in various forms, whether it be Hunter S. Thompson's "Gonzo journalism" style of following the political campaigns on the road, or Barbra Walters hard hitting interviews.
+Many titans have leapt across the industry in various forms, whether it be Hunter S. Thompson's "Gonzo journalism" style of following the political campaigns on the road, or Barbra Walters hard-hitting interviews.
 Today, with the introduction of social media the news-cycle has become a cycle of attention grabbing pieces that run for no longer than 24-hours.
-However, political journalism is an absolutely vital part of the society we know and love, and although there has been a small downtick in the acknowledgement of it, people devoting their time and care to politics will surely allow for the once dying art to flourish again.
-In fact, the impact of political journalism can soon go beyond politics, as the need for political rhetoric in society has boomed the tech industry and created further opportunities in the sectors around that as well.
-Political journalism effects opportunities in the tech industry in different ways.
+Political journalism affects opportunities in the tech industry in different ways.
 For example, political journalism often reports on government initiatives pertaining to different incentives, laws, taxes, and data privacy rules.
-It is not hard to see how far we have come as political journalists from the early works of Thompson and Walters.